hardkorebob/dust-lang/README.md

 `let token_type_TokenType = IDENTIFIER_TokenType;`

 Three things happen:
-1. Dust sees `_TokenType` suffix and knows it's that enum type
+1. Dust sees `_TokenType` suffix and knows it's that enum type.
 2. Dust emits correct C: `TokenType token_type = IDENTIFIER;`
-3. The C compiler validates everything
+3. The C compiler validates everything.

 What would a type checker add here?
 Nothing.
 The invalid states are already impossible:
 - Wrong suffix?
-Dust won't recognize it, C compiler catches it
+Dust won't recognize it, C compiler catches it.
 - Type mismatch?
-The suffixes make it obvious, C compiler catches it
+The suffixes make it obvious, C compiler catches it.
 - Undefined variable?
-C compiler catches it
+C compiler catches it.

 ### The Philosophical Breakthrough

 Traditional languages fight a war on two fronts:
-1. They hide type information from the programmer (inference)
+1. They hide type information from the programmer (inference).
-2. They build complex machinery to track what they hid
+2. They build complex machinery to track what they hid.

 Dust surrenders this war entirely:
-1. Types are explicit, always, in the name
+1. Types are explicit, always, in the name.
-2. Therefore no tracking is needed
+2. Therefore no tracking is needed.

 This is like Unix philosophy: instead of building smart programs that guess what you want, build simple programs that do exactly what you say.
 Dust doesn't guess types; you declare them in every identifier.